snowdrop/spring-boot-quickstart-istio/README.md

 Remarks:

 - This code has been tested against Istio 0.2.12, 0.3.0 and 0.4.0.
-- By adopting the Fabric8 Maven plugin Istio enricher, then it is not longer required to use istioctl client !
+- Using Fabric8 Maven plugin Istio enricher enables deployment without having to use the `istioctl` client!

-## Instructions
+### Instructions

 Follow these instructions to play with Istio and the `Say` service

-1. Install the istio binary distribution locally according to these [instructions](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#download-and-install-istio-distribution) using Ansible 2.4
+1. Install Istio using the Ansible playbook found at https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md
-  .
-The distro of istio contains the `istioctl` client but also the yaml resources files to be used to install it on OpenShift
-2. Next, deploy the istio platform on Minishift using this [ansible playbook](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#deploy-istio-on-openshift)

 3. Create a new OpenShift namespace `demo-istio`.
 Add the `privileged` security constraint to the `default` service account user used to authenticate the pod with OpenShift.